-CNPAS funeral aid granted is a legal right of all pensioners and insured in accordance with Law 263/2010 and for 2014 the amount is 2,298 Lei.
+CNPAS funeral aid granted is a legal right of all pensioners and insured in accordance with law.
+Starting with 09 January 2020 the funeral support payment is 5,460 Lei.
 Aid is granted to a family member or the person who was responsible for the burial of the deceased, if it received a pension from the National House of Pensions.

 Besliu funeral services of Brasov can help prepare the papers required to revieve the pansion due for you to collect, or, you can sign over legal empowerment to us so we can can proceed with the entire process and simply deduct the pension payment from the total funeral services cost.